TCOP Attitudes and Beliefs Survey

 The Teaching Children of Poverty (TCOP) Longitudinal Survey, a 15-item Likert-scale survey, is administered once per academic year to Francis Marion University students in six courses of varying levels.
 Administering the survey in six courses allows evaluators to gauge change in knowledge, skills, confidence, and preparedness of students over time for future work with children of poverty.

 The Center uses an evaluation form after each event or milestone via Survey Monkey.
 Please contact us if you would like to see a sample survey.
-The following are examples of times we send out surveys:
+The following are examples of surveys:

 Center of Excellence Research Consortium Survey